Daydreamer-riri/transition-hooks/README.md

 ## Credits

-All credit goes to [iamyoki](https://github.com/iamyoki) for initiating [transition-hook](https://github.com/iamyoki/transition-hook), but the project is not currently active and does not support react18.
+All credit goes to [iamyoki](https://github.com/iamyoki) for initiating [transition-hook](https://github.com/iamyoki/transition-hook)(the project is not currently active and does not support react18).

 ## License